Link Shell Extension

 Cancel the current pick operation

-Since LSE supports Junction, Clones and with Vista & Windows7 Symbolic Links, when one or more folders are selected as the Source Links they can be dropped in several forms.
+Popup Submenu Since LSE supports Junction, Clones and Symbolic Links, when one or more folders are selected as the Source, they can be dropped in several ways.

 To avoid crowding the popup menu, a submenu is provided that contains the different types of Links applicable to folders.